 and vegetables as finger foods are introduced.

-Only breastmilk or formula should be given in bottles, unless told otherwise by your
+Give only breastmilk or formula in bottles, unless told otherwise by your child's

 Juice isn't necessary and is actually less nutritious than actual fruit.
 Avoid introducing